gravitational/teleconsole/README.md

 ## Who Built Teleconsole?

 Teleconsole is simply a cool demo of [Gravitational Teleport](http://gravitational.com/teleport), a product created by [Gravitational Inc](https://gravitational.com).
-Teleport is an open source comonent of our commercial offering for deploying and remotely operating SaaS applications on top of 3rd party enterprise infrastructure.
+Teleport is an open source component of our commercial offering for deploying and remotely operating SaaS applications on top of 3rd party enterprise infrastructure.
 The use cases of this technology are: